Franklin v. South Carolina: Sentence commuted

 After the trial, Moorer and Adams were joined by many others in seeking other means to save Franklin.
 Moorer and Adams petitioned June 25, 1910 to commute Franklin's sentence from death to life in prison.
 Boneparte felt that Adams and Moorer were wrong to remove him from the case.
 Journalist and early supporter of the NAACP, Oswald Garrison Villard wrote to Booker T. Washington, agreeing with Bonaparte and a similar view stated by Albert E. Pillsbury that Franklin was not well defended due to the "stupidity and conceit" of his counsel and asked Washington for his help.
 Washington and another NAACP activist, Joel Elias Spingarn, became involved.
 Washington contacted Taft, black legislator Thomas E. Miller, NAACP secretary Francis Blascoer, and others became involved and two white attorneys, Bernard Hagood and Claude Sawyer were hired to convince then South Carolina governor Martin Frederick Ansel to commute the decision.

 Franklin's death sentence was commuted to life on December 30, 1910 coming into effect January 6, 1911, but Ansel's successor, Cole Blease, was not considered receptive to calls to repudiate injustice towards blacks.
 Eventually Franklin's sentence was commuted to 99 years on a chain gang and finally he was paroled after nine years.
-He was released in January 1919 on parole "during good behavior", his sentence commuted by then South Carolina Governor Richard I. Manning.
+He was released in January 1919 on parole "during good behavior", his sentence commuted by South Carolina Governor Richard I. Manning.